oguru/portfolio/README.md

   * Change movement animation from position to transform: translate.
 * Implement animations in more places.
 * Make site more accessible for screen readers.
+* Improve layout of the projects and blog pages.
 * Implement pull down nav on mobile rather than click.

 ## Setup